What is Micro-segmentation? Improving Network Security by Reducing the Attack Surface

 Security Orchestration, Automation and Response (SOAR) deploys a stack of software programs that collect data on security threats and respond to low-level threats in real-time, automatically and without human intervention.

-With security policies that are software-defined and software-implemented, micro-segmentation is well suited to the hybrid cloud environments in which businesses of all sizes operate today.
+With security policies that are software-defined and software-implemented, micro-segmentation is well suited to the data centers and cloud environments in which businesses of all sizes operate today.

 A full zero-trust security approach is the best way to secure your network.
 Micro-segmentation is an essential element of this approach.